olebole/irafdoc/doc/mtlocal.ridsfile.rst

   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  [1] Convert all records in the IDSFILE to IRAF images, with the root image name being <tt>"aug83"</tt>.
+  [1] Convert all records in the IDSFILE to IRAF images, with the root image name being <span style="font-family: monospace;">"aug83"</span>.
 From running task LDUMPF, it is known that the IDSFILE is the fourth permanent file on the DUMPF tape.
 The DUMPF tape is mounted on mtb.

   	cl&gt; ridsfile mtb 4 aug83